bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/field_trip.md

 ## What to See
 - A diverse collection of Guatemalan art spanning multiple time periods.
 - The "Época Republicana" section on the second floor, featuring an excellent display of independence-related items including:
-  - The acta de independencia (declaration of independence document)
+  - The acta de independencia (declaration of independence document) from September 15, 1821
+  - The Decree of Foundation of the Republic (March 21, 1847) - marking when Guatemala was officially declared a sovereign state
   - Sheet music and lyrics for the himno nacional de Guatemala (national anthem)
+  - Look for the "Icons of the Republic" display which explains how Guatemala achieved full sovereignty in 1847
   - Many other historical artifacts and artworks from the independence period
 - The escudo de Guatemala (national coat of arms).
 - Artwork from the Maya period that connects to earlier units.